netdata/go.d.plugin/modules/openvpn/README.md

 This collector is disabled by default.
 Should be explicitly enabled in [go.d.conf](https://github.com/netdata/go.d.plugin/blob/master/config/go.d.conf).

 Reason:
- >  Currently,the OpenVPN daemon can at most support a single management client any one time.
+ >  Currently, the OpenVPN daemon can at most support a single management client any one time.

 We disabled it to not break other tools which uses `Management Interface`.